influxdata/docs-v2/content/flux/v0/stdlib/experimental/http/requests/_index.md

 #### Deprecated
 This package is deprecated in favor of [`requests`](/flux/v0/stdlib/http/requests/).
 Do not mix usage of this experimental package with the `requests` package as the `defaultConfig` is not shared between the two packages.
-This experimental package is completely superceded by the `requests` package so there should be no need to mix them.
+This experimental package is completely superseded by the `requests` package so there should be no need to mix them.
 {{% /warn %}}

 ## Options